stefanholek/kmd/docs/kmd.rst

 .. autoattribute:: kmd.Kmd.history_file

-    If a history file is set, Kmd loads and saves the history in :meth:`~kmd.Kmd.preloop` and :meth:`~kmd.Kmd.postloop`.
+    If a history filename is set, Kmd loads and saves the history in :meth:`~kmd.Kmd.preloop` and :meth:`~kmd.Kmd.postloop`.

 .. autoattribute:: kmd.Kmd.history_max_entries